Growing cyber crime threats pose a constant danger to retailers' security

-As shoppers demand 24-hour online access to goods and services, successful retailers can never stand still and are constantly investing in new digital channels, in developing apps for mobile phones and tablets, and other payment technologies.
-Each of these poses potential cyber security risks.
+As shoppers demand 24-hour online access to goods and services, successful retailers must invest in their digital channels, in developing apps for mobile phones and tablets, and in new payment technologies.
+Each of these pose potential cyber security risks.

 He said the main threat comes from criminals who are attempting to steal customer data.
 This data might include names, addresses, credit card details and more which can be sold via a lucrative underground economy.

-Mr Rashleigh added that another big cyber challenge facing retailers is that posed by distributor of denial service (DDoS) attacks which can cripple a business’s website for long periods, causing online selling to be suspended.
+Mr Rashleigh added that another big cyber challenge facing retailers is that posed by DDoS attacks which can cripple a business’s website for long periods, causing online selling to be suspended.

 Protecting you and your customers

 Frank Woods, retail insurance expert at NFU Mutual, said the growing risk of cyber crime is one which the retail industry must see as a priority.

 “More and more small to medium-sized retailers are enthusiastically joining their larger counterparts in the world of online selling," he said.
 "But in the rush to beat the competition by offering more ways for customers to interact and buy from you it’s important that you don’t do anything which could jeopardise their information or your business.”

 Frank offers the following guidance for retailers:

 - Ensure you have the right processes and technology in place which are designed to not only prevent cyber attacks but also to deal with the effects during and after any attack

 - Make cyber security a priority for everyone in the business — this means the board should play an active role in minimising risks and there should be investment in effective training and ongoing awareness programs to keep staff involved in protecting the business